 Breeds in reedbeds or other dense vegetation beside lakes, ponds and rivers or in marshes.
 Rarely, may nest in cornfields or heather.
 Hunts over water, reedbeds and adjacent farmland.

-They prey on marsh birds and mammals.
+They prey on a wide variety of marsh birds and mammals.
 The diet includes birds' eggs, snakes, lizards, frogs, fish and insects.